Skip to main content

 Can I Sue Online Craft Sellers (Like Etsy)?

-Yes, you may be able to sue a seller on an online marketplace like Etsy if the seller copies your works and sells them.
+Yes, you may be able to sue a seller on an online marketplace like Etsy if the seller copies your handmade items and sells them.
 Under copyright law, you have intellectual property rights in original visual works you create, such as a photograph on a t-shirt or a design on a mug.
 If an Etsy seller sells your images without your permission, they have committed copyright infringement and can be sued.

 What Is Etsy?